 News & Upcoming Events!

-Prof. Fox was invited to discuss her new publication, "Mathematically Modeling the Effect of Touch Frequency on the Environmental Transmission of Clostridioides difficile in Healthcare Settings," at the Joint Mathematics Meetings in April 2022.
+Prof. Fox was invited to discuss her new work, "The Effect of Governance Structure on Optimal Control of Two-Patch Epidemic Models," at the Joint Mathematics Meetings in January 2023.

 Hiking in Chiricahua National Monument, AZ in 2021

 I received my Ph.D. in mathematics at the University of Tennessee in 2019 and soon thereafter joined the faculty at Eckerd College.
 My research area is Mathematical Biology with a focus in disease modeling.
 I enjoy teaching applied mathematics courses including probability, statistics and differential equations.
 In my spare time I enjoy birding watching, crafting with yarn, tending to my plant collection, and cuddling with my two dogs and cat.
 In the summers I travel with my husband to see new species of birds for our life list.